 The European Community had adopted a capital adequacy regulation for credit institutions in all its member states based on the Basel I guidelines.
 In 1989, the EC adopted the Council Directive of 17 April 1989 on the "own funds" of credit institutions (the "Own Funds Directive"), defining qualifying capital ("own funds"), and the Council Directive of 18 December 1989 on a capital base ratio for credit institutions (the "Capital Base Ratio Directive" and, together with the Own Funds Directive, the "Capital Directives"), setting forth the required ratio of own funds to risk-adjusted assets and off-balance sheet items.
-The Capital Directives required EU member states to transform the provisions of the Capital Base Ratio Directive and the provisions of the Own Funds Directive into national law directly binding on banks operating in the member states.
+The Capital Directives required EU member states to transform the provisions of the Capital Base Ratio Directive into national law directly binding on banks operating in the member states.
 The Capital Directives permitted EU member states, when transforming the Capital Directives into national law, to establish more stringent requirements, but not more lenient requirements.
-In 1993, the EC adopted the Directive of 15 March 1995 on the capital adequacy of investment firms and credit institutions ("EEC Directive 1993/6") and in 2000 the Directive of 20 March 2000 on the taking up and pursuit of the Business of Credit Institutions ("EC Directive 2000/12"), which directive consolidated various previous directives, including the Capital Directives.
+In 1993, the EC adopted the Directive 1993/6") and in 2000 the Directive of 20 March 2000 on the taking up and pursuit of the Business of Credit Institutions ("EC Directive 2000/12"), which directive consolidated various previous directives, including the Capital Directives.